flynx/argv.js/README.md

 `<option>.collect` can be used in conjunction with `<option>.type` to both convert and collect values.

-If not set, each subsequent option repetition will overwrite the value.
+If not set, each subsequent option will overwrite the previously set value.

-If `"toggle"` is set the actual value assigned to an option is ignored and can be omitted.

 #### `<option>.env`